raspberrypilearning/getting-started-guide-editor-python/en/step_6.md

 ![Project files panel.](images/project-files-python.png)

-When you open a blank HTML/CSS project, you are provided with a `main.py` file.
+When you open a blank Python project, you are provided with a `main.py` file.

 You can click the `Add file` button to add a new file.